-You ever see a TV show or movie where a desperate character takes a loan from a shady one but when they go to make a payment the interest is so high that all of a sudden there’s no hope of them ever paying it back?
+But when they go to make a payment, the interest is so high that suddenly, there’s no hope of them ever paying it back.

-And then it cuts to the next scene and there’s a large gangster dude standing on their doorstep threatening to break their legs.
+Then it cuts to the next scene, and a large gangster dude is standing on their doorstep, threatening to break their legs.

 The insurer is the heavy on the doorstep threatening you with immense financial pain.